google/digitalbuildings/_demo_implementation/README.md

 | `python -m bms_dbo serve` | the browser dashboard above |
 | `make test` | the test suite |
 | `make ci` | all four gates, the way CI runs them |

+Every command above has a `make` shortcut too — run `make help` to list them.

 Point any command at your own data with `--site path/to/your/csvs`.